KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Layout.md

 This article describes the KeyboardKit keyboard layout engine and how to use it.

 ## Input sets vs keyboard layouts

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating ``SystemKeyboard``s.
 You can also use them when you create custom keyboards, but you don't have to.

-An ``InputSet`` defines the input keys on a keyboard, which can be combined with other actions to create a ``KeyboardLayout`` that defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.
+An ``InputSet`` defines the input keys on a keyboard, which can be combined with other actions to create a ``KeyboardLayout``, which defines the full set of actions on a keyboard as well as insets, sizes etc. This means that you can use many different input sets with a single keyboard layout.

 A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.